 The mathematics behind TD

 The temporal difference (TD) model (Sutton & Barto, 1990) is an extension of the ideas underlying the RW model (Rescorla & Wagner, 1972).
 Most notably the TD model abandons the construct of a “trial”, favoring instead time-based formulations.
-Also notable is the introduction of eligibility traces, which allow the model to bridge temporal gaps and deal with the credit assigment problem.
+Also notable is the introduction of eligibility traces, which allow the model to bridge temporal gaps and deal with the credit assignment problem.

 Implementation note: As of calmr